steinybot/bug-reports/README.md

 # Bug Reports

-This reproduces the bug for https://github.com/sbt/sbt-site/issues/158.
+This reproduces the bug for https://github.com/sbt/sbt/issues/6964.

 ## Steps to Reproduce

-1. sbt previewAuto
+1. Run `sbt previewAuto`.
+2. Press any key.